Caryn Kerr joined Big Hearts as General Manager in May 2015 and moved into her current role as Development and Fundraising Manager in February 2018.

 Away from Tynecastle, he can be found at the local cinema, golf course or cycling around Edinburgh.

-Kirsty Roebuck joined the team in July 2016 as our Project Administrator, coordinating the successful delivery of Big Hearts programmes of support and liaising with partners and families involved.
+Kirsty Roebuck joined the team in July 2016 and was promoted to the role of Project Officer in October 2018.
+She is supervising the successful delivery of Big Hearts programmes of support and liaising with partners and families involved.

-She was previously a Big Hearts volunteer, helping out with the Big Hearts Zone, events and some admin jobs.
-As well as working with Big Hearts, Kirsty also does youth work in Edinburgh.
+Kirsty was previously a Big Hearts volunteer, helping out with events and admin jobs.
+Whilst working at Big Hearts, she also carried out youth work in Edinburgh and worked for 2 years in Scotland’s first cat cafe.

 Kirsty graduated in 2015 with an honours degree in Psychology and Sociology from Queen Margaret University.